 - "Youth is a wonderful thing.
 What a crime to waste it on children." - George Bernard Shaw

-Potential Topics for a Birthday Speech
+Tips for Choosing a Topic for a Birthday Speech

-- The Past: Reminiscence about shared experiences or milestones, especially funny ones.
+Your shared past makes a great speech topic.
+Reminisce about shared experiences or milestones, especially funny ones.
 Look back to this day in history for interesting things that happened.
 This could be interesting to the guests.
 You could mention the circumstances of the birth of the honoree.

 Mention any special circumstances, like an age milestone, how many people are there, or the setting of the party.
 Summarize the honoree's interests, talents, achievements, or hobbies.
 A very brief summary of his or her life could work, too.

-- The Future: Mention any hopes or desires of the honoree.
+You can use your birthday speech to mention any hopes or desires of the honoree.
 Be positive and supportive.